-Freedman has received a number of awards.
-Awards for her books include the following: the Multicultural Book Award from the National Association of Multicultural Educators and the 2000 Ed Fry Book Award from the National Reading Conference for Inside City Schools: Investigating Literacy in Multicultural Classrooms (1999); the 1989 Richard Meade Award from the National Council of Teachers of English and the 1996 Ed Fry award for Exchanging Writing, Exchanging Cultures: Lessons in Reform from U.S. and British Schools (1994).
-Freedman, with teacher researcher Verda Delp and graduate student Suzanne Crawford, won the 2006 Purves award for the year's best 2005 article connecting research to practice in Research in the Teaching of English; the winning article was titled "Teaching English in Untracked Classrooms."
-In 2020, Freedman received the Witte Lifetime Achievement Award from the American Educational Research Associations Special Interest Group in writing.
+Awards for her books include the Multicultural Book Award from the National Association of Multicultural Educators; the 2000 Ed Fry Book Award from the National Reading Conference for Inside City Schools: Investigating Literacy in Multicultural Classrooms (1999); the 1989 Richard Meade Award from the National Council of Teachers of English and the 1996 Ed Fry award for Exchanging Writing, Exchanging Cultures: Lessons in Reform from U.S. and British Schools (1994).
+In 2006, along with then students Verda Delp and Suzanne Crawford, she won the 2006 Purves award for the year's best 2005 article connecting research to practice in Research in the Teaching of English.
+The article was titled "Teaching English in Untracked Classrooms."
+Her career-long contributions were recognized in 2020 with the Witte Lifetime Achievement Award from the American Educational Research Associations Special Interest Group in Writing.

-Freedman's newest book, Teaching in the First Year, was edited with Berkeley colleague, Jabari Mahiri, and brings together their work at Berkeley in teacher education and teacher research.
-Other books include Response to Student Writing (1987) and edited The Acquisition of Written Language: Response and Revision (1985).
+Freedman's newest book, Teaching in the First Year, was edited with UC Berkeley colleague Jabari Mahiri, and integrates their work at Berkeley in teacher education and teacher research.
+Other notable publications include Response to Student Writing (1987); edited The Acquisition of Written Language: Response and Revision (1985).
+Her edited volume with Arnetha Ball, Bakhtnian Perspectives on Language, Literacy, and Learning (2004) brings together the theories that guide her thinking, particularly the ways Lev Vygotsky and Mikhail Bakhtin conceptualize the interactions between social and individual worlds in the teaching-learning process.

 Freedman is a member of the National Academy of Education (NAEd), a fellow of the American Educational Research Association, and an associate of the National Conference for Research in the Language Arts.
 She has served as an adviser for many groups, including the National Board for Professional Teaching Standards, the National Assessment of Educational Progress, and the Children's Television Workshop.
 She has been a fellow at the Center for Advanced Studies in the Behavioral Sciences and at the Rockefeller Foundation's Bellagio Study and Conference Center.